egslava/edittext-mask/README.md

 Skype: viacheslav.egorenkov <br/>
 egslava@gmail.com <br/>
 <br/>

-The info is easy to copy/paste (for sharing :) ) so if you don't have any jobs now - I'd be glad if you just copy/paste it to your community.
-Thank you very much!
+The info is easy to copy/paste :) <b>Please, share it</b> it's easy and I will be very glad.
+Thank you! :)
 </details>

 # MaskedEditText